-The College Leadership Team undertakes a comprehensive review of the risks to which the College is exposed and the risk register is updated on a regular basis.
-The risk register records the key risks using a consistent and transparent grading system which identifies the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
-Responsibility for monitoring actions to mitigate individual risks arising is allocated to specific managers.
+A risk register is maintained at the College level which is reviewed at every meeting of the Audit and Risk Committee and the Corporation.
+The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+Risks are prioritised using a consistent scoring system.